jhpuah/EEGDM/README.md

 ## 😮 Hightlights

-• We presented EEGDM, a diffusion model-based framework for learning EEG signal representations and classification of multi-event EEG, extending difussion model beyond signal generation and data augmentation.
+• We presented EEGDM, a diffusion model-based framework for learning EEG signal representations and classification of multi-event EEG, extending diffusion models beyond signal generation and data augmentation.

-• We developed structured state-space model diffusion pretraining (SSMDP) to capture the temporal dynamics of EEG signals and trained it via the forward and reverse process of DDPM for representation learning.
+• We developed the structured state-space model diffusion pretraining (SSMDP) to capture the temporal dynamics of EEG signals and trained it via the forward and reverse process of DDPM for representation learning.

 • We proposed LFT to leverage and fuse the latent representations from SSMDP for downstream classification tasks.

-• We empirically compared our method with current state-of-the-art approaches on multi-event dataset TUEV to show its competitiveness and provided a detailed ablation study to analyze its components.
+• We empirically compared our method with current state-of-the-art approaches on the multi-event dataset TUEV to show its competitiveness and provided a detailed ablation study to analyze its components.

 ## 📈 Main result
+EEGDM outperforms various EEG FMs despite the disadvantage in the volume of training data and the number of trainable parameters.
+On top of that, finetuning EEGDM will not update the pretrained parameters, allowing one backbone to be used in multiple downstream tasks simultaneously.

 <div align="center">
 <br>